-When called by the state president, the Nominating Committee Chair (the Second Vice President) will present the report of the nominating committee to the delegates.
+When called by the state president, the Nominating Committee Chair will present the report of the nominating committee to the delegates.
 As each officer nominee is called, they will be retrieved by the corresponding retiring state officer and brought on stage.

-Once the entire report has been presented, the Second Vice-President will move for the passage of the nominating committee report, which has an implied second.
+Once the entire report has been presented, the Committee Chair will move for the passage of the nominating committee report, which has an implied second.
 The current president will seek acceptance of the report from the delegate body.
 Once the motion is passed, a motion will be entertained to elect the slate to state office.
 When adopted, officers-elect will be installed by the retiring officers.

-After installation each officer will present the retiring officer with their retiring officer plaque and pin.
+After installation each officer will present the retiring officer with their retiring officer plaque.
 The new state president will give brief remarks and close the convention using the official closing ceremony.